USDA-FSA/fsa-design-system/guides/applications/index.md

 ## Photo Banner

-A Photo Banner shall not be used on any FSA applications, and should be removed from existing FSA Applications.
+A Photo Banner shall not be used on any FSA applications.

 ## Background Imagery